General Building Policies

 - SIU ID card

-Per found items, after 30 days any item will become the property of Southern Illinois University Student Center.
+Per found items, after 30 days any item will become the property of the SIU Student Center.
 Items in usable condition may be donated to local charities.
 Purses and wallets will be given to the Department of Public Safety if the owner fails to claim item after contacted.

 Emergency ProceduresThe Student Center utilizes SIU’s emergency response plans within the Student Center.
 Emergency Response posters are hung in all major areas and provide proper responses to given scenarios.
 In the case of an emergency, please refer to the Emergency Response posters and receive direction from building Emergency Team members.